robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 Don't worry if you spend to much time thinking about name of just variable, it's completely normal, but I guarantee it will be worth it.

-Remember: Name of things is like a joke if a name requires a comment, it is because the name is not good enough.
+Remember: The name of things is like a joke if the name requires a comment for explanation, it is because the name is not good enough.

 References: